Livewires (comics)

 Livewires is a six-issue comic book limited series published by Marvel Comics in 2005.
-The series was written by Adam Warren, who also provided layouts, and pencilled by Rick Mays.
+The series was written by Adam Warren, who also provided layouts, and pencilled by Rick Mays and Jason Martin.

 The series stars a group of fictional androids who are members of a covert black ops program code named Project Livewire.
 These androids are on a mission to seek out and destroy other black ops.